 The individual performance-related components are capped at the grant date.
-To comply with the recommendation of the German Corporate Governance Code, a cap has also been agreed for the compensation as a whole.
-In 2018, the Supervisory Board resolved to include company pension expenditures above and beyond the components already taken into account (fixed annual compensation and variable components) in calculating total target compensation, i.e. the total compensation of a Board of Management member in the case of 100% target attainment.
+To comply with the recommendation of the GCGC, a cap has also been agreed for the compensation as a whole.
+In 2018, the Supervisory Board resolved to include company pension expenditures above and beyond the components already taken into account (fixed annual compensation and variable components) in calculating total target compensation, i.e. the total of the individual components in the case of 100% target attainment of the variable components.